DavidRaab/Sq/lib/Sq/Manual/Internal/Loading.md

 * `Sq::Core` contains. `Option`, `Result` and `Sq::Core::Lazy`
 * `Sq::Core::DU` contains the implementation of Discriminated Unions.

 The collections should be self-explanatory.
-The build the default data-structures of `Sq` itself.
+They build the default data-structures of `Sq` itself.
 Consider that `Array` and `Hash` are not a re-impletation of an Array or Hash.
 The default Perl ones are used.
-Those defaults just get a blessing added so you can call functions not only on a procedural style.
+Those defaults just get a blessing added so you can call functions not only in a procedural style.

 ```perl
 my $array = Array::windowed(Array->init(100, sub($idx) { $idx + 1 }), 2);